samuder1/dog-breed-fetcher/README.md

 ## Requirements
 As with the NumberTriangle assignment, you need to continue to demonstrate use of Issues and PRs.
 - [ ] your repo must contain at least one closed issue, one closed PR, and two commits
 - [ ] all provided tests must pass

 ---

 ## Submission
-Submit the URL to your repo as you did for the NumberTriangle homework.
+Submit the URL to your repo as you did for the NumberTriangle homework.(same)

 ---